Hash Generator

 What is the difference between MD5 and SHA-256?

-MD5 produces a 128-bit (32 hex characters) hash and is fast but cryptographically broken — collisions can be generated intentionally.
-SHA-256 produces a 256-bit (64 hex characters) hash and is part of the SHA-2 family, considered secure for most cryptographic purposes including digital signatures and integrity checks.
+MD5 produces a 128-bit (32 hex characters) hash and is fast but cryptographically broken — intentional collisions can be generated.
+SHA-256 produces a 256-bit (64 hex characters) hash and is part of the SHA-2 family, considered secure for digital signatures, integrity checks, and most cryptographic purposes.

 Which algorithm should I use?

 Use SHA-256 for integrity checks, API signatures, JWTs, and general security.
-Use SHA-512 when you need maximum security margin.
-Use MD5 only for non-security use cases like quick checksums or deduplication keys.
-Do not use MD5 or SHA-1 for any security-sensitive purpose.
+Use SHA-512 for maximum security margin.
+Use MD5 only for non-security purposes like cache keys or checksums where collision resistance is not required.
+Never use MD5 or SHA-1 for passwords or any security-sensitive purpose.

 Is my text sent to a server when hashing?